Basilica of the Sacred Heart of Paray-le-Monial

-The Basilica of the Sacred Heart of Paray-le-Monial (Basilique du Sacré-Cœur, pronounced [sakʁe kœʁ]), commonly known as Basilica of Paray-le-Monial, is a Romanesque church dedicated to the Sacred Heart of Jesus, in Paray-le-Monial, Bourgogne-Franche-Comté, eastern France.
-It is a popular landmark and one of the most visited religious site in France.
-The Sacred Heart of Jesus was an increasingly popular devotion since the visions of Saint Margaret Mary Alacoque (1647-1690).
+The Basilica of the Sacred Heart of Paray-le-Monial (Basilique du Sacré-Cœur, pronounced [sakʁe kœʁ]), commonly known as Basilica of Paray-le-Monial, is a Romanesque Catholic church dedicated to the Sacred Heart of Jesus in Paray-le-Monial, Bourgogne-Franche-Comté, France.

+History

+The basilica is a popular landmark and one of the most visited religious site in the country.
+The Sacred Heart became a popular worldwide devotion in large part due to the visions of Margaret Mary Alacoque, who lived and died at the monastery next to the basilica.

-The church was built in the 12th century by Hugues de Semur, the most important of the abbots of Cluny, on the site of a 10th-century monastery founded by count Lambert of Chalon.
+The church was built in the 12th century by Hugues de Semur, the most important of the Abbots of Cluny, on the site of a 10th-century monastery founded by count Lambert of Chalon.
 It was a small-scale version of the Abbey of Cluny.
 It was completed in the 14th century, although some sections were added in the 18th century or renovated in the 19th century.
 As a priory, it was under the authority of Cluny and was a popular pilgrimage site.
 It is the best conserved example of Cluniac architecture in Burgundy.